 Prepared pizza dough from the refrigerated or freezer section of the grocery store works perfectly.
 You can also stop by your local pizza parlor and see if they'll sell you a ball of pizza dough if they make it on premises.

-I tried to bake these in the oven, but had the most success in a traditional air fryer.
+I tried to bake mozzarella cheese bites in the oven, but had the most success in a traditional air fryer.
 The intense convection heat quickly cooked and browned the doughy outside and melted the center.
 There was much less cheese leakage - if you will - than when baked in the oven.

 String cheese is made from low-moisture mozzarella cheese, and is simply heated to a certain temperature, and stretched to realign the milk proteins.